 The party’s over

+A campaign launched in 2022 by the group Podemos (“We Can”) is urging Ibiza’s government to ban beach clubs and the island’s “hotel discos”.
+They say the clubs and nonstop partying are a nuisance for locals, with club music audible for miles.
 Podemos spokesman Fernando Gómez says the group aims to “end the legal limbo of one of the most important problems caused by tourism on the island of Ibiza, i.e. the serious inconvenience caused by the so-called beach clubs and hotel nightclubs.”

 In early 2022, the local government approved laws that require businesses to prioritize sustainability measures.
 It earmarked €55 million to help with the implementation.
+The new laws will require increased efforts in recycling, as well as promoting sharing economies, waste reduction, and reducing pollution.

-Since last spring, tourist-focused establishments across the island have had to measure water use.
+Since 2022, tourist-focused establishments across the island have had to measure water use.
 The island is mandating water-saving devices on sinks, tubs, and showers, and local businesses are encouraged to adopt rainwater catchments for use in operations where possible.
 Businesses will also have to replace oil heating with natural gas or electricity and control building temperatures.
+There are also crackdowns on single-use plastic and paper menus are being replaced by QR codes as well.

-Other destinations, like the Pacific island nation of Palau, are making sustainability and mindfulness the gatekeeper to island activities.
+Other destinations, like the Pacific island nation of Palau, are making sustainability and mindfulness the gatekeepers to island activities.
 It recently launched a gamification element to “unlock” parts of the island for tourists who score points for sustainability metrics during their trip.

 Ibiza’s shift